Preserving the memory of Estonian soldiers in Latvia

 Located in Alūksne, at the intersection of Helēnas and Alsviķu streets.

-The memorial stone was unveiled on May 29, 1999, the 80th anniversary of the liberation of Alūksne.
-The stone forging was performed by the sculptor Ainārs Zelčs.
+The memorial stone was unveiled on May 29, 1999, on the 80th anniversary of the liberation of Alūksne.
+The stone carving work was carried out by sculptor Ainārs Zelčs.

-On March 31, 1919, a Northern Latvian brigade was founded in Tartu to liberate Vidzeme and Latgale.
-The brigade consisted of the combined 1st Valmiera and 2nd Cēsis Infantry Regiment, later also the Northern Latvian Partisan Regiment, two cavalry squadrons and two artillery batteries.
-On May 26, these forces occupied Valmiera, but on May 27, the 1st Valmiera Infantry Regiment together with the 2nd Estonian Cavalry Regiment attacked in the direction of Alūksne.
-The Bolsheviks were unable to repel further attacks and on May 29, 1919, Aluksne was liberated.
+On March 31, 1919, the Northern Latvian Brigade was founded in the city of Tartu, with the task of liberating Vidzeme and Latgale.
+The brigade consisted of the combined 1st Valmiera and 2nd Cēsis Infantry Regiments, later also the Northern Latvian Partisan Regiment, two cavalry squadrons and two artillery batteries.
+On May 26, these forces occupied Valmiera, but on May 27, the 1st Valmiera Infantry Regiment, together with the 2nd Estonian Cavalry Regiment, launched an attack in the direction of Alūksne.
+The Bolsheviks were unable to repel further attacks, and on May 29, 1919, Alūksne was liberated.

 Victory monument in Cēsis